 How to delete Delivery Optimization files in Windows 11

-Windows 11 has a cool settings panel where you can control a lot of things, including storage and temporary files.
-Here’s how you can delete Delivery Optimization files using Windows Settings:
+Windows 11 has a Storage settings where you can manage things like temporary files.
+To delete Delivery Optimization files using Windows Settings, follow the steps below:

 Related resource: How to Clean Up AppData Folder in Windows 11